gatblau/adam/readme.md

 ### Configuration Checklist

 The following is an environment configuration checklist which leads to the execution of the automated end to end tests.

+> **NOTE**: the [DevOps](adam.platform/readme.md) section provides a  description of the automation scripts that create, configure and package the full environment into a [Vagrant base box](http://docs.vagrantup.com/v2/boxes.html) ready to use.

 1. Ensure you have installed the message broker.
 It can be downloaded from [here](http://activemq.apache.org/download.html).
 2. Once unzipped, start the broker by executing **activemq start** from the command line.